SD-WAN: A Better Way to Connect

 Legacy System: To get effective QoS on a legacy system you would most likely ditch options like site- to-site VPN and go straight to MPLS.
 MPLS is a pricey solution and takes time, coordination, and work with the ISP to get your QoS policies applied correctly for the services that are the most important to you.

-SD-WAN: To implement QoS in the VeloCloud by VMWare SD-WAN solution, you create business policies directly in the VeloCloud Orchestrator and configure the priority of the packet in a top down order.
+SD-WAN: To implement QoS in the VMware SD-WAN solution, you create business policies directly in the VMware Orchestrator and configure the priority of the packet in a top down order.
 This configuration can be done at any time with no coordination from the ISP.

 Legacy System: Some MPLS providers offer a firewall solution based in their data center before packets egress to the internet.
 Customers normally do not have visibility into this solution and very little control without calling into the ISP and coordinating changes with them.